springer13/tcl/README.md

 * Multi-threading support
 * TCL's current implementation is based on the Transpose-Transpose-GEMM-Transpose (TTGT) approach (see paper).
-* Support for single- and double-precision.
-Support for single- and double-complex could be added easily.
+* Support for single- and double-precision as well as complex data types.

 # Performance Results